 The definition of a DCCKI Relying Party is set out in Section A of the Code (Definitions and Interpretations).

-DCCKI Relying Parties shall be subject to the applicable requirements of Sections L13.48 to L13.52 (Duties in relation to DCCKI Certificates and DCCKICA Certificates) of the Code.
+DCCKI Relying Parties shall be subject to the applicable requirements of Sections L13.48 to L13.52 (The DCCKI Relying Party Obligations) of the Code.

 DCCKI Policy Management Authority

-The DCC shall fulfil the functions of the DCCKI PMA in accordance with the provisions set out in Section L13.53 to L15.57 of the Code.
+The DCC shall fulfil the functions of the DCCKI PMA in accordance with the provisions set out in Sections L13.53 to L13.57 (The DCCKI PMA Functions) of the Code.

 DCCKI Repository Provider

-Provision in relation to the DCCKI Repository Service is made in Section L13.18 (The DCCKI Repository Service). of the Code
+Provision in relation to the DCCKI Repository Service is made in Section L13.18 (The DCCKI Repository Service) of the Code.

 USAGE OF DCCKI CERTIFICATES